-Your company may be your pension, but there are other strategies to consider.
+Your company may be your pension, but there are other retirement planning strategies to consider.

 To achieve success, business owners often devote most of their time and energy to securing the future of their companies.
-When it comes to their personal financial futures, many have found their attention focused elsewhere.
-As a result some business owners may be unaware of just how much preparation and planning it takes to ensure a comfortable life in retirement.
+However, they can often neglect their own financial futures in the process.
+As a result, some business owners may be unaware of just how much preparation and planning it takes to ensure a comfortable life in retirement.

-While selling the business might be the solution, the concern is that those without a clear wealth plan could find themselves working longer or living more frugally in retirement than they had hoped.
-“Some business owners never plan to stop working, but the prudent advice is that you need to prepare for possible retirement,” Younger says.
+While selling the business might be a viable solution, the concern is that those without a clear wealth plan could find themselves working longer or living more frugally in retirement than they had hoped.
+“Some business owners never plan to stop working, but the prudent advice is to prepare for possible retirement,” Brown says.

 For some, retirement may be an unexpected decision, prompted by family or business events or even health reasons.
 It’s this uncertainty that makes early planning essential to understand what retirement might mean for you and your business.
 This includes making decisions on whether, and when, the business will be sold or transferred, in addition to plans for setting money aside for yourself, your family and any philanthropic intentions.

-Given that many people want to maintain the same lifestyle in retirement as in their working life, income needs can often increase during the early years after finishing work as people go on holiday while they are still physically active.
+Given that many people want to maintain the same lifestyle in retirement as in their working life, income needs can often increase during the early years after finishing work as people go on holiday while they’re still physically active.

-“It is about structuring your assets so they pay for the lifestyle you want,” Lindskog says.
-Depending on which arrangements are already in place – such as salary and bonus packages, share schemes, complex deferred compensation schemes, as well as life insurance and medical plans – making the most of your assets is not always a straightforward process.
+“It is about structuring your assets so they pay for the lifestyle you want,” says Gavin Smith, associate director – Relationship Management, at RBC Wealth Management in the British Isles.
+Depending on which arrangements are already in place – such as salary and bonus packages, share and deferred compensation schemes, as well as life insurance and medical plans – making the most of your assets is not always a straightforward process.

-But as a first step, Lindskog says business owners should consider setting up their own pension plan, just as they would for their employees.
-Pensions are frequently a small component of an overall wealth package, but this does not mean they should be overlooked.
+As a first step, Smith says business owners should consider setting up their own pension plan, just as they would for their employees.
+Pensions are frequently a small component of an overall wealth package, but this doesn’t mean they should be overlooked.
 Indeed, it’s important to understand how they work and use them where appropriate.

-In certain pension arrangements, such as small self-administered schemes (SSASs), it is possible to buy bricks and mortar commercial property that can provide an attractive income stream.
-The scheme can also provide loans to the business, which can be beneficial if bank lending is not available.
+In certain pension arrangements, such as small self-administered schemes (SSASs), it’s possible to buy bricks and mortar commercial property that can provide an attractive income stream.
+The scheme can also provide loans to the business, which can be beneficial if bank lending isn’t available.

 But not all children might want to continue with the family business, triggering further conversations around wealth transfer and succession planning.